Louise Slaughter: Early political career

-Already involved in community groups like the scouts and the League of Women Voters, Slaughter became increasingly concerned with local political and community issues.
-She was involved in a local environmental group, the Perinton Greenlands Association, which promoted recycling and opposed development of Hart's Woods.
-Slaughter decided to run for the Monroe County Legislature, winning on her third try.
-In 1975, while in the county legislature, she accepted an offer from then-New York Secretary of State Mario Cuomo to serve as his regional coordinator in the Rochester area.
+Slaughter was first elected to the Monroe County Legislature in 1975.
+Upon taking office, she was one of only two female members of the county legislature.
+In 1975, while serving in the county legislature, she accepted an offer from then-New York Secretary of State Mario Cuomo to serve as his regional coordinator in the Rochester area.
 When Cuomo was elected lieutenant governor in 1979, Slaughter stayed on as his Rochester regional coordinator.

 In 1982, local Democratic supporters approached Slaughter with a desire to see her run to represent the 130th District in the New York State Assembly against the Republican incumbent, Thomas A. Hanna.
 Slaughter challenged Hanna, and she won with 52 percent of the vote.
 In 1984, she ran for reelection against the Republican and Conservative parties' candidate Donald S. Milton.
 She was re-elected with 55 percent of the vote.
 Slaughter sat in the 185th and 186th New York State Legislatures.